SambitAcharya/Mini-Projects/README.md

 **11) PyGithub App**

 Application making use of data returned from Github API using PyGithub.
-Using networkx python module.
+Given the username, the app can generate a lot of data about the user.

 **12) Message Encryption And Decryption**